 Claire currently serves on NPH’s Emerging Leaders Peer Network (ELPN) Steering Committee as a Professional Development Subcommittee Co-Chair.

 Dan RinzlerSenior Policy Analyst

-Meg McGraw-Scherer joined CHPC in 2000 and has more than 19 years of experience in affordable housing finance and development.
-As a Senior Housing Finance Consultant she provides financial consulting and technical assistance to nonprofit corporations and public agencies in Northern California.
+Meg McGraw-Scherer joined the California Housing Partnership in 2000 and has more than 19 years of experience in affordable housing finance and development.
+As Senior Housing Finance Consultant / Peninsula Director, she provides financial consulting and technical assistance to nonprofit corporations and public agencies in Northern California.
 Meg has expertise in structuring financing packages for projects utilizing Low Income Housing Tax Credits, tax-exempt bonds, as well as multiple public funding programs administered at the local, state, and federal level.
 She has helped her nonprofit clients finance new construction and acquisition/rehabilitation projects serving families, seniors, and special needs populations.

 Meg received a Masters of Public Administration from the University of Washington in Seattle and a Bachelor’s degree from Boston College.
 She is currently serving as a member of the City of Menlo Park’s Housing Commission and as a Board Member of the Housing Leadership Council of San Mateo County.